aekazakov/genome-depot/installation.md

 ## How to change site background image

 There are two background images in the repository, one for the dark mode (genomebrowser/static/images/background.jpg) and the other for the light mode (genomebrowser/static/images/background_light.jpg).
 You can replace them, then run `python manage.py collectstatic` command and restart Apache web server.

+## Tweak MySQL configuration

+As the genome database grows, MySQL performance may decrease because of excessive I/O usage.
+To increase MySQL performance, change innodb_buffer_pool_size parameter in MySQL configuration file.
+Run the following query in the mysql window to find optimal innodb_buffer_pool_size:

+SELECT CEILING(Total_InnoDB_Bytes*1.6/POWER(1024,3)) RIBPS FROM (SELECT SUM(data_length+index_length) Total_InnoDB_Bytes FROM information_schema.tables WHERE engine='InnoDB') A;

+It will show RIBPS value in gigabytes.
+If your server has enough memory, enter that number into the mysqld section of mysqld.conf (/etc/mysql/mysql.conf.d/mysqld.conf) and add “G”, for example:

+[mysqld]
+innodb_buffer_pool_size=8G

+After that, restart MySQL.

 ## Third-party tools installed with GenomeDepot